Accommodations

 Hearing

-Hearing conditions impact the ability to hear, either partially or completely.
-These may include otosclerosis, tinnitus, and deafness.
-Limitations can include difficulty in hearing certain volumes, tones or frequencies, ringing in the ears, or the inability to hear anything at all.
+Hearing conditions affect the ability to hear partially or completely.
+Examples include otosclerosis, tinnitus, and deafness , leading to difficulty perceiving certain volumes, tones, or frequencies, or complete hearing loss.

 Vision

-Vision conditions impact the ability to see, either partially or completely.
-These may include glaucoma, cataracts, macular degeneration, retinopathy or total blindness.
-Limitations could include blurriness, blind spots, floaters, tunnel vision or any other visual disturbances.
+Vision conditions affect the ability to see, either partially or completely.
+Examples include glaucoma, cataracts, macular degeneration, retinopathy, or blindness, leading to blurriness, blind spots, floaters, tunnel vision, or other visual disturbances.